crownstone/bluenet/README.md

+# Kickstarter

+Currently the Crownstone is on Kickstarter!
+[Pledge](https://www.kickstarter.com/projects/dobots/crownstone) and make open-firmware a thing of the future!

 # Indoor Localization with BLE

 This project aims at a wireless network with BLE nodes that use their mutual signal strengths to build up a network with their relative locations.
 This can be used later by someone carrying a smartphone to establish their location indoors.
 Everybody say that they can do it, but very few solutions are actually out there.
 Let's hope we can change that.